yueleilei/English_Vocabulary_Builder/Spoken_English.md

 Anyway, I should get going.
 (formal) Sorry, but I'am afraid I need  to...
 I'm sorry to cut you off, but I actually gotta run.

+### 10 Phrases for Disagreeing

+I don't think so.
+I beg to differ.
+I'am afraid I don't agree.
+I'am not so sure about that.
+That's not how I see it.
+Not necessarily.
+Yes, but... (say your opinion)
+On the contrary.
+(very informal) No way!
+(very strong) I totally disagree.